gravitational/teleport/lib/srv/desktop/rdp/rdpclient/README.md

 and implements the protocol at: https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf

-It basically has file storage for some used identifying info and an X.509 certificate.
+It basically has file storage for some user-identifying info and an X.509 certificate.
 It also has an RSA private key that it does challenge/response authentication with, to prove the ownership of that X.509 certificate.